|

 Track (followed

-by satellite) of a hawksbill turtle that nested in Bonnaire ("Nautila")
+by satellite) of a hawksbill turtle that nested in Bonnaire

-and returned to its nesting area in northern Dominican Rep. in 2003.
+("Nautila") and returned to its nesting area in northern

-Courtesy of Cortesía de R.van Dam/ Sea Turtle Conservation
+R.van Dam/ Sea Turtle Conservation Bonnaire. |

-Despite this, the amount of
+Despite this, it

-is openly offered to the public in many shops and it is even advertised
+is openly offered to the public in many shops and it is even

-in signs and presentation cards.
-In Santo Domingo you just have to
+advertised in signs and presentation cards.
+In Santo Domingo

-walk around the gift shops of Mercado Modelo or the Colonial City area.
+you just have to walk around the gift shops of Mercado Modelo or the

 Tortoiseshell items are especially sold in the tourist souvenir shops (locally